Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Conclusion

 Intriguing dynamical questions also arise from the latitude dependence of the COAST, which can be seen as a predictability index tailored to extremes: how do the physical parameters such as topography, rotation rate, and the spatial domain affect COAST?
 Is the effect entirely explainable through the extreme value statistics, as we have speculated, or can two similarly shaped tails belie extremely different COAST behavior?
 These questions merit further parameter exploration, both within and beyond the quasigeostrophic framework.
 We expect to draw insight from recent theoretical advances relating extreme value theory to the geometry of chaotic attractors \citep{Lucarini2016extremes}.

-In summary, our work makes empirical progress on important theoretical and algorithmic questions regarding the limits, and probabilities, of the most extreme weather events.
-We have established the existence of an optimization landscape, and only with this basic pre-requisite information can we proceed to efficiently optimize.
+In summary, our work makes empirical progress on important theoretical and algorithmic questions regarding the probabilities of the most extreme weather events.
+Perturbed ensemble forecasts of individual weather events are distinct from the climatological distribution, but here we have given quantitative evidence for a relationship between the two---so long as the perturbations are well-timed---that can be exploited for efficient risk analysis via judicious perturbed simulations.
+Our work has elucidated what it means to be ``well-timed'', and furthermore provided quantitative optimization criteria for perturbation timing.
+Only with this basic pre-requisite information on what to optimize, should we proceed to invest effort into optimizing efficiently.